aptos-foundation/AIPs/aips/aip-67.md

 More implications:
 - If no more than 2/3 of the total validator voting power is held in a secure environment for the provider, new keys of the provider cannot be published on chain.
-(From the perspective of OIDB accounts, it is a liveness issue.)
+(From the perspective of keyless accounts, it is a liveness issue.)
 - If more than 2/3 of the total validator voting power is held in a malicious environment for the provider (where DNS server and CA certs are both controlled by an attacker), malicious JWKs can be published on chain.
-(From the perspective of OIDB accounts, it means any user account associated with this provider can be corrupted.)
+(From the perspective of keyless accounts, it means any user account associated with this provider can be corrupted.)

 Some realistic scenarios where the assumptions may be invalid.
 - Extremely imbalanced stake distribution.
 If a large amount of stake goes to a small set of validator nodes, it is in general easier to compromise.